learn-co-students/ruby-project-alt-guidelines-seattle-web-120919/README_ac.md

 ============================================================================

+Getting Started:

+- Install the application database by running "rake db:seed"
+- Run the application in your terminal with "ruby bin/run.rb"

 Rules:

 1. A player enters their chosen username to begin.
 2. Each game will provide a category for the word or phrase to be guessed.
-3. A player has up to 5 chances to guess correctly or the game ends.
+3. A player has up to 5 chances to guess correctly or the game is over.

 ============================================================================